adioshun/gitBook_DeepDrive/paper2017-segmetation-automateddriving.md

 - 이 방법은 In this method, object detection is leveraged to provide a HD map and the accuracy is improved by aggregating over several observations from different cars.

-- localization문제에서 HD Map은 In case of a good localization, HD maps can be treated as a dominant cue and semantic segmentation algorithm greatly simplifies to be a refinement algorithm of priors obtained by HD maps.
+- In case of a good localization,
+	- HD maps can be treated as a dominant cue
+	-  and semantic segmentation algorithm greatly simplifies to be a refinement algorithm of priors obtained by HD maps.

-In Figure 3, the semantic point cloud alignment provides an accurate semantic segmentation for static objects.
+- In Figure 3, the semantic point cloud alignment provides an accurate semantic segmentation for static objects.

 Note that it does not cover distant objects like sky.